socotra/amp-blueprints/README.md

 ## Usage

 - `git clone https://github.com/socotra/amp-blueprints`
-- `code <blueprint-sample-folder>` or open sample folder in your favorite IDE.
+- `code <blueprint-sample-folder>` opens a sample folder in VSCode or open it in your favorite IDE.
 - Follow the instructions in each blueprint's README for setting up and running the sample